bobbingwide/oik-shortcodes/readme.txt

 = 1.34.0 =
 * Added: Plugin dependency field for Block and Block examples, [github bobbingwide oik-shortcodes issues 68]
 * Changed: Added Block icon to the Banner and icon files
+* Fixed: Avoid problems when [bw_fields] invoked during save_post for a new/updated 'hook', [github bobbingwide oik-shortcodes issues 67]
 * Tested: With WordPress 5.1 and WordPress Multi Site
 * Tested: With PHP 7.2
 * Tested: With Gutenberg 5.1.1